Restaurant bathrooms seemingly fall into two categories.

 2. Clean tiles

 Bathroom tiles are a great way to add contrast to an otherwise loud, funky design.
-Just look at how Media Noche balanced its instantly recognizable banana-patterned wallpaper with clean, black-and-white tiles.
+Just look at how Ours balanced its instantly recognizable wallpaper with clean, pink-and-white tiles.

 3. Soft lighting